Rangers vs. Angels Player Props Betting Odds

-Marcus Semien and Shohei Ohtani are two of the top players with prop bets available when the Texas Rangers and the Los Angeles Angels meet at Globe Life Field on Tuesday (first pitch at 8:05 PM ET).
+Those looking to place a player prop bet can find odds on Marcus Semien, Shohei Ohtani and others in the Texas Rangers-Los Angeles Angels matchup at Globe Life Field on Wednesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!